January 2020 and it’s the big month of the school open days and nights for the P7s and P6s.

 Compared to primary schools, where parents are usually asked for a small fee per year, grammar schools’ fees and costs can be (but are not always) significantly higher.
-So, whilst you’re out exploring, find out about the the school fees (both the compulsory and the voluntary amounts) and if there are any additional costs e.g. ipad, extra-curricular sports, extra-curricular music.
+So, whilst you’re out exploring, find out about the school fees (both the compulsory and the voluntary amounts) and figure if there are any additional costs e.g. ipad, extra-curricular sports, extra-curricular music.
 During these conversations, if you find these costs are high, you may also want to ask how they are paid e.g. money up front, quarterly payment options or direct debit.

 Tip 15.
 Try to respect closing time